dgmachado/devops-tools/README.md

 ##Brief Description

-Full continuous deployment pipeline using tools running in docker containers.
+Full continuous deployment pipeline using tools running all in docker containers.

 Each tool runs in a separeted docker container and to manages the orchestration and deployment of the docker images and containers we use Docker Compose.